roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246/accessing-your-gateway.md

 <Cimg src="/assets/images/quick-start-guide/rak7246/access_point.jpg" width="100%" figure_number = "1" caption="RAKwireless Access Point"/>

 ::: tip Note:
-“XXXX” is the last 2 bytes of your RAK7246’s WiFi MAC address.
+:pencil: “XXXX” is the last 2 bytes of your RAK7246’s WiFi MAC address.
 Connect to this Wi-Fi SSID using the password provided below.
 Take note also  of the default IP address of the LoRaWAN® Gateway provided below as this will be needed in connecting via SSH.

-**Wi-Fi Password:** rakwireless
+* **Wi-Fi Password:** rakwireless

-**Default IP Address:** `192.168.230.1`
+* **Default IP Address:** `192.168.230.1`
 :::

 ## Log into the Gateway